 5. Use artwork from members of your congregation

 Do you have artists, photographers, or videographers in your congregation?
 Use their artwork during your messages.
 If you have sermon series planned out ahead of time, you can work with them to get material to use as slide backgrounds or accompanying images.
-This will help them feel more appreciated and involved, and can help get the congregation more engaged.
+This will help them feel more appreciated and involved and can help get the congregation more engaged.

 Including the work of other church members improves the buy-in of your whole community.
-It enables them see how all their gifts are used collectively in the building up of the church.
+It enables them to see how all their gifts are used collectively in the building up of the church.